ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 user is usually expected to change their initial password the first time they log into their new account.
-As SSH passwords are simply operating system-level passwords on the server, they can be changed in the same way as local passwords, using the `passwd` command:
+As SSH passwords are simply operating system-level passwords on the server, they can be changed in the same way as local passwords, by running the `passwd` command from a remote shell:

 ````
 me@mypc$ ssh testuser@testserver